sndnvaps/sndnvaps.github.io/_posts/Linux/2019-04-16-App-Deploy-TC-Calculator.md

 ---
 layout: post
 title: "Tesla Coil Calculator"
-tags: [TC]
+tags: [TeslaCoil]
 tagline: "TC, Tools"
 description: "Multi-Lang Support Tesla Coil Calculator"
 exerpt: |-
 ---

-This Project is base on https://github.com/visualfc/goqt, main purpose is make the calculate of Tesla Coil system more simpile.
+    This Project is base on [goqt](https://github.com/visualfc/goqt), main purpose is make the calculate of Tesla Coil system more simpile.

 # What it can do